-Under Section 48 of the Student Assistance Act 1973, ABSTUDY Payees must advise Centrelink within fourteen days of the occurrence of any "prescribed event" as listed in Regulation 6 and Schedule 1 of the Student Assistance Regulations 2003 (detailed below).
+Under Section 48 of the Student Assistance Act 1973, a person who is receiving, or entitled to receive, an amount under the ABSTUDY Scheme must notify Centrelink within 14 days of a "prescribed event" happening.
 An occurrence of a "prescribed event" is sometimes referred to as a "change in circumstances".